Prosthaphaeresis: History and motivation

 where a, b and c are the angles subtended at the centre of the sphere by the corresponding arcs.

 When one quantity in such a formula is unknown but the others are known, the unknown quantity can be computed using a series of multiplications, divisions, and trigonometric table lookups.
-Astronomers had to make thousands of such calculations, and because the best method of multiplication available was long multiplication, most of this time was spent taxingly multiplying out products.
+Astronomers had to make thousands of such calculations, and because the best method of multiplication available was long multiplication, most of this time was spent taxingally multiplying out products.

 Mathematicians, particularly those who were also astronomers, were looking for an easier way, and trigonometry was one of the most advanced and familiar fields to these people.
 Prosthaphaeresis appeared in the 1580s, but its originator is not known for certain; its contributors included the mathematicians Ibn Yunis, Johannes Werner, Paul Wittich, Joost Bürgi, Christopher Clavius, and François Viète.
 Wittich, Ibn Yunis, and Clavius were all astronomers and have all been credited by various sources with discovering the method.
 Its most well-known proponent was Tycho Brahe, who used it extensively for astronomical calculations such as those described above.
 It was also used by John Napier, who is credited with inventing the logarithms that would supplant it.